Economic Calculation in the Socialist Commonwealth

 Economic Calculation in the Socialist Commonwealth is an article by Austrian School economist Ludwig von Mises.
-Its critique against economic calculation in a planned economy triggered the decades-long economic calculation debate.
+Its critique against economic calculation in a centrally planned economy triggered the decades-long economic calculation debate.

 The article was first published 1920 in German under the title Die Wirtschaftsrechnung im sozialistischen Gemeinwesen and based on a lecture Mises gave in 1919 as a response to a book by Otto Neurath, arguing for the feasibility of central planning.
 Two years later, the essay was incorporated into Mises's book Socialism: An Economic and Sociological Analysis.

-The Mises Institute has a free online copy available, with audiobook, PDF and HTML variants.